danielmarschall/swissbit_secure_sd_api/README.md

 1. Partial reverse enginerring, documentation and header files for Swissbit PS-45u DP and PU-50n DP Secure USB Stick, since the "SDK" is just a bunch of useless tools and docs, but nothing to develop software with (and this is the purpose of a Software DEVELOPMENT Kit).

-2. Swissbit Secure SD Utils (for Windows, language C#): A command line utility written in C that reads all the information of the medium.
+2. "Swissbit Secure SD Utils" (for Windows, language C#): A command line utility written in C that reads all the information of the medium.
 It also contains header files, so it can be used to implement programmatically lock and unlock a secure SD card or secure SD stick by calling CardManagement.dll.
 Note that the PU-50n DP Raspberry Pi Edition can be used as 8 GB Secure USB Stick!
 It is not just a dongle, but can also store data!

-3. Unlock Card (For Linux, language C): Can be used to unlock PS-45u if you simply want to use it as "Secure SD Card" and mount and unmount it using Linux (without booting from it).
+3. "Unlock Card" command line tool (For Linux, language C): Can be used to unlock PS-45u if you simply want to use it as "Secure SD Card" and mount and unmount it using Linux (without booting from it).
 Implements low-level file access without any library.

 The C# library can help you using the USD/uSD device by calling the DLL instead of the non-working CLI EXE.
 I have also found a lot of undocumented things, e.g. how to interprete the extended security flags and how to read the Life Time Management (LTM) data.